jnsrikanth/TFE-SDLC-Automation/docs/ARCHITECTURE.md

 ## Overview

 The Level 4 Agent is designed as a **Multi-Agent System (MAS)** where specialized agents collaborate to produce a high-quality, secure, and tested Terraform module.
+The intelligence layer is powered by **Gemini 3.0 Pro**, enabling complex reasoning across architectural design, security compliance, and code generation.

 ## Agents